History OF THE CSIRO Dung Beetle Project (1966-86)

 In mid-1970 George Bornemissza travelled to South Africa to set up a research unit in Pretoria for a dung beetle introduction project funded by CSIRO and the Australian Meat Research Committee.

-work selecting and collecting beetles for shipment to Australia.
+There followed almost a decade of work selecting and collecting beetles for shipment to Australia.
 Matters at the Australian end were co-ordinated in Canberra, where the quarantine and mass breeding work occurred.
 Consignments of the new beetles were shipped from Canberra to pre-arranged co-operators around Australia.

 Two small dung beetle research groups were established in Australia to bring a focus to introduced beetles in different climatic areas: one at Rockhampton, charged with evaluating the effectiveness of the beetles in this summer rainfall area, and the other in Perth, with a winter-rainfall Mediterranean climate.

-southern France, as a base for collection of European beetles for southern Australia.
+Another small group was established at Montpellier in southern France, as a base for collection of European beetles for southern Australia.

 Impact of the introduced dung beetles